Dreamcloud Sleep Fact-checking Process and Editorial Standards:

 Do you drink a cup of coffee while working late into the night?
-You want the caffeine to keep you alert and awake so you can concentrate on your work without feeling sleepy.
+You want the caffeine to keep you alert and awake so you can concentrate on your work without feeling sleepy after coffee.

 Reasons Why Coffee Makes You Sleepy